Shashikant86/bddfire/README.markdown

     $ bddfire fire_cucumber

-One command will install Ruby Cucumber framework with all possibly supported tools.
+One command will install Ruby Cucumber framework with all possibly supported tools in the 'cucumber' directory.
 This will create all the directories and files to support following tools
         * Capybara
         * Selenium-Webdriver
         * Poltergeist: PhantomJS based headless driver for capybara